tobiasziegler/nswpol-maps/README.md

-# nswpol-maps
+# nswpol-maps-2013

-A collection of GeoJSON and TopoJSON files representing NSW state electoral boundaries.
+A collection of GeoJSON and TopoJSON files representing NSW state electoral boundaries from the 2013 redistribution.
+These maps show the boundaries as they were at the 2015 and 2019 state elections.
 The files have been created by transforming the MapInfo Interchange Format (.mif/.mid) files provided by the NSW Electoral Commission.

 The [original data files](http://www.elections.nsw.gov.au/about_elections/electoral_boundaries/electoral_maps/gda94_geographical_midmif_files) are copyright © State of New South Wales through the Office of New South Wales Electoral Commission.

 ## Getting Started